Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 The project will help you build your own synthetic data with annotations and train a Mask RCNN model in a tensorflow docker.
 You can also hire an EC2 accelerated computing instance which saves time on training models.
 For more information to set up AWS EC2 p3.2xlarge instance, please refer to:

 ## Create your own synthetic datasets and a coco format annotation file
+This will save you a lot of effort from manually making annotations through VGG annotator.
+The annotation process is always tedious and frustrative.
+However, you can use this synthetic method to prevent it.
+In addition, there is no limit the number of images you create.

+* The synthetic method developed by Immersive Limit, whose founder is an expert in AI and image processing.

 ### Step 1: Download repositery
 ```
 git clone https://github.com/akTwelve/cocosynth.git